 Union Cabinet approves new education policy: What is NEP 2020

-New Delhi, July 28: The Union Cabinet has approved the new eduction policy.
+New Delhi, July 28: The Union Cabinet has approved the new education policy.
 The New Education Policy (NEP 2020) aims at revamping all aspects of the Indian education structure.

-The new policy aims to universalise the pre-primary edu cation by 2025 and provide foundational literacy and numeracy for all.
+The new policy aims to universalise the pre-primary education by 2025 and provide foundational literacy and numeracy for all.

 The NEP has also set an objective to achieve access and participation in free and compulsory education in the age group of 3 to 18 years by 2030.